simply-logical/simply-logical/paper/paper.md

 students (advanced undergraduate or graduate level) in both fields.
 The book can be used as a teaching aid, but it is also suitable for self-study.
-It can be adopted as is or the content can be rearranged into a bespoke learning resource, which is made possible due to the modular design of the book source that is split into a collection of files based on their type:
+It can be adopted as is or the content can be rearranged into a bespoke learning resource, which is made possible by the modular design of the book source that is split into a collection of files based on their type:

 * text is written in Markdown -- each sub-section is placed in a separate file;